unwisegeek/aresmush/plugins/pf2e/help/en/pf2e_chargen_skills.md

 `sheet`: Shows your sheet so far.

 ### Skills
+`skills [<term>]`: Searches available skills on the game, if term is specified.
+Displays all if not.
 `skill/set <type>=<skill>`: Sets an open skill.
 Types are **background** or **free**.
 `skill/unset <type>=<skill>`: Deletes a skill selected with `skill/set`.
 You cannot delete skills granted by your base info.